predatorx7/flutter_packages/youtube_players/README.md

 # youtube_players

-A Flutter package which provides youtube players
+A Flutter package which provides various youtube players depending on your requirement

 ## Installation